stumpwm/stumpwm/README.md

 ```
  ./configure
 ```
-By default stumpwm elects sbcl.
+By default stumpwm selects sbcl.
 If you have multiple lisps installed, you can explicitly select clisp, ccl, or ecl like so:
 ```
  ./configure --with-lisp=clisp